LLDay/quotes/Readme.md

 ## Delete

 All history points are ignored.
 Clients send a list of assets to delete.
-The server returns a list of assets that wasn't deleted because of error name.
+The server returns a list of assets that was deleted.

 Query: